Bookbot

 Birdsong

-• Set before and during the great war, Birdsong captures the drama of that era on both a national and a personal scale.
+Set before and during the Great War, BIRDSONG captures the drama of that era on both a national and personal scale.
 It is the story of Stephen, a young Englishman, who arrives in Amiens in 1910.
-Over the course of the novel he suffers a series of traumatic experiences, from the clandestine love affair that tears apart the family with whom he lives, to the unprecedented experiences of the war itself.
+His life goes through a series of traumatic experiences, from the clandestine love affair that tears apart the family with whom he lives, to the unprecedented experience of the war itself.

 Birdsong